cmotte4git/airflow_dbt_retail/README.md

 # Airflow with DBT and Bigquery project

+This project is composed of:

-this porject is using astro cli to generate images for airflow Cosmos is used to see dbt models inside dag
+Astro cli to generate images for airflow
+Cosmos to see dbt models inside dag view
-Bigquery is the datawarehouse
+Bigquery as the datawarehouse